dehlirious/PocketProxy/README.md

 * YouTube does not work (try [youtubeunblocked.live](youtubeunblocked.live))
 * Many MANY websites can display broken qualities when they are javascript dependant.
 * WebSocket connections are not supported yet
+* Service Workers (all types) are disabled / not supported
-* Probably more!
+* Maybe more!
 Let me know!

 ## Network Interceptions and Disabled Features